d3/d3-plugins/d3/fisheye/README.md

     .power(2);
 ```

-Typically, you then update the center (the focal point) of the fisheye distortion on a mousemove event.
-For example:
+Typically, you then update the center (the focal point) of the distortion on mousemove:

 ```js
 svg.on("mousemove", function() {